Advice

 2. Pay attention to light

 Most open houses happen during the brightest hours of the day, so pay close attention to how well-lit the house is and where the light is coming from.
-You may want to note the weather when you tour each home, too.
+And, note the weather when you tour each home.
 If the home seems dim but it's stormy outside, try to return on a brighter day to see the best-case lighting scenario.

 3. Put on your friendliest face

-While your offer will be evaluated and accepted or declined by the seller according to its merits, there are certain issues that can arise as the home proceeds to the closing table.
-If a disagreement pops up over an inspection, appraisal or what the current homeowner thought was a fixture, it's best to have a friendly relationship from day one to help diffuse issues and agree on compromises.
+Be sure to chat with the Realtor showing the property and try to make a connection of some sort with them.
+While your offer will be evaluated and accepted or declined on its face, there are certain issues that can arise as the home proceeds to the closing table.
+If a disagreement pops up over an inspection, appraisal or what the current homeowner thought was a fixture, it's best to have a friendly relationship from day one so you can easily diffuse the issue.

 5. Pay attention to demand